cables-gl/cables/doc/README.md

 This is the config-file for the gitbook-documentation, where e.g. plugins are loaded.
 Make sure to have a newline on the end!

+## Images

+- Gifs can be recorded e.g. with the free tool `GifGrabber`

 ## Exporting PDF / Epub

 >You must have the Calibre eBook reader/manager installed AND the command-line tools installed.
 To install the Calibre command-line tools from the Mac version, from the menu select: calibre - Preferences - Miscellaneous - Install command line tools